-The Stages of a Startup
+The Stages of Startup Funding Rounds

 The initial stage is the Concept Stage, the stage at which the entrepreneur begins to develop the idea in their mind.

 The Early Stage, following the initial validation by third parties in the seed stage comes next.
-Development of the product, infrastructure and team proceed and late in this stage the company begins its growth effort.
+Development of the product, infrastructure and team proceed and late in this stage, the company begins its growth effort.
 Angels invest heavily at the later points of this stage.

 The growth effort referenced above is the beginnings of the Growth Stage; during this stage the company endeavors to grow sales.
 It is usually financed by follow-up financing from angel groups, super angels, larger angel groups, angel syndicates and VCs as part of Series A, and as such this growth which began late in the Early Stage extends into the Mezzanine stage.